The Secret To Getting An Engagement Ring That Meets The Budget

 1. Balancing budget and expectations

-First thing you will need to do before you step into a jewelry store is to establish a budget.
+The first thing you will need to do before you step into a jewelry store is to establish a budget.
 It will help the jeweler to narrow down your options within your price range.
 Keep in mind that the price of a ring can often be negotiated and customised according to your financial constraints.

 The real challenge lies in striking a balance between a ring that will dazzle your soon-to-be fiancée without tarnishing your future financial goals.